EddOliver/BBM-Bridge-Baby-Monitor/README.md

-Do not believe me yet?, look what happened to the pedestrian bridges of my university.
+Do not believe me yet?, look what happened to the pedestrian bridges in my university.

 Video: Click on the image